Wedding band Wiltshire

 To start was cheese souffle, (*salivates at the memory of its deliciousness*) or scallops and beef fillet or mushroom tortellini for main course.
 To finish, desert was a lemon-y/compot-y type mousse with poppy candy biscuity topping and dollop of cream on the side.
 My gosh it was so wonderful.
 We savoured every mouthful!
 As day turned to night, and the sunset over Hoghton tower, I managed to take this sneaky photo of the lovely clouds and the last of the sun.

 After dinner it was time for speeches.
 They were a hoot.
 I loved listening to them, finding more about David & his family and hearing some great stories about Sam growing up!
 During the speeches, the rest of team Zoots arrived, having spent the afternoon a few miles away at Lowther HQ.
-They were raring to go and unloaded the van and started to get everything ready for set up as soon as the room was vacated.
 The day was running slightly behind schedule but team Zoots, were so brilliantly prepared, it meant we were able to set up so quickly when our time came, allow us to catch up on a few valuable minutes!

 Before we knew it, it was our time to shine!
 I was so nervous and excited.
 I wanted it to be so perfect for Sam & David.
 We set up quickly, bringing in the kit as fast our legs would allow.
 Being a very (very, very) old building, the electrics weren’t as readily available as in newer buildings.
 2 sockets were located near our stage area but the other 2 we needed were way way away on the other side of the room.
 We carefully ran an extension the length of the room and taped it safely down.
 Well roadie sisters Emily & Pip did, they were a great help!